What Works—and What Doesn’t When Marketing a Home Care or Home Health Care Agency

 For example, there is a limited number of ways that someone searches for a dentist.
 “Dentists near me,” “dentists that accept X insurance,” “pediatric dentists in xyz city.”

-When it comes to home health care agencies, on the other hand, here’s just a small sample of how we see people search for home care services:
+When it comes to home health and home care agencies, on the other hand, here’s just a small sample of how we see people search for home care services:

 - Caregivers near me